 Let’s discuss the step-by-step process in each case:

-Setting Up IPTV on TV Set Without IPTV Capabilities
+Setting Up IPTV on a TV Set Without IPTV Capabilities

 Follow the steps below:

 - Choose an IPTV provider.
-There are free IPTV services and others that need a subscription.
+There are free IPTV services and others that require a subscription.

 - Obtain and set up the IPTV set-top box.